chattarajoy/Udacity-Data-Analyst-Nanodegree-Projects/P05 Identifying fraud from ENRON dataset/Readme.md

 |   RandomForestClassifier	| 0.39343 	| 0.23350  	| 0.29307 |
 |   AdaBoostClassifier	|  0.45157 	|  0.32400 	| 0.37729 |

-> Thus I ended up using `DecisionTreeClassifier` as it had better scores than others.
+> Thus, I ended up using `DecisionTreeClassifier` as it had better scores than others.
 In common terms the `DecisionTreeClassifier` can predict 45.5% of the poi's present in the dataset (recall score) and out of all the poi's predicted by the classifier 42% are actually a Person of Interest and when looking at F1 score we ensure that we get the best of both worlds : precision and recall.